-Ryan Haas is the director of content partnerships at OPB.
+Ryan Haas is a news content manager and handles content partnerships at Oregon Public Broadcasting.
 He works with Northwest News Partnership contributors to share stories with a broad interest from across the region.

 He holds a bachelors degree in English and rhetoric from the University of Illinois, Champaign-Urbana.